 - Optional is a drawing board if you are not drawing from a sketchbook and an easel to mount your drawing board.

 - Ruler and proportional dividers.

-- A putty eraser or vinyl rubber, blending stick and some paper towels.
+- A putty eraser or vinyl rubber, a blending stick, and some paper towels.

 How To Draw a Female Face

-Developing an understanding of proportion and how it relates to portraiture will help you create drawings which in the end look correct.
+Understanding proportion and how it relates to portraiture will help you create drawings that, in the end, look correct.

 - The first thing you will need to do when commencing your portrait is to set a centerline.
 This can very quickly be achieved will your ruler or measuring with the side of your pencil.